A non-Standard Standard Model: The non-Standard Model

-So $\widetilde{\Bold{\Psi}}$ indeed transforms by the conjugate representation of $U(2)$ and possesses opposite electroweak charges.
-(We emphasize that here there is no conjugation associated with the $SU(3)$ or Dirac index.)
-There are analogous expressions for elementary fields furnishing the other representations.
+Hence, interpret $\Bold{\Psi}^{\bs{c}}$ as the `` $U(2)$ anti-field'' of $\Bold{\Psi}$ in the sense that $U_{EW}(2)$-conjugation yields a field with opposite $U_{EW}(2)$ charges with respect to a permuted basis.
+(We emphasize that there is no conjugation associated with the $SU(3)$ or spinor index here.)

-The covariant derivatives acting on the matter fields in the $(\bs{3},\bs{2})$ and $(\bs{3},\overline{\bs{2}})$ representations are
+The covariant derivatives acting on the matter fields in the $(\bs{3},\bs{2})$ and $(\bs{3},{\mathbf{2^c}})$ representations are

 and